that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

 The first page of the StreamDeck profile sets and removes hotcues and controls some player functions (play/pause, skip forward/backward, etc.) You can also skip around the song using the "<1 M", "> 1M","< 16M", and "> 16M" buttons, moving 1 measure and 16 measure respectively.

 The second page of the StreamDeck profile updates the hotcues once set.
 It will not update a hotcue that doesn't already exist.
+Again, You can control the player from the bottom row of buttons.

 ## Usage
 ### Setting a hotcue